Poodles are a brainy, loving breed with oodles of energy to burn.

 Standard Poodles are active dogs.
 Regular exercise keeps them happy, healthy, and out of mischief!
 They need daily walks, but they also love to run, play fetch, and have a go at activities like swimming, hiking, and agility training.

 Did you know the word Poodle comes from the German word that means “to splash about”?
-This is because they were bred to jump into water and swim to pick up animals like ducks!
+This is because they were bred to jump into the water and swim to pick up animals like ducks!
 So, they tend to enjoy being in water and are quite athletic.

 Poodles are ready to adapt to what goes on around them.
 Whatever exercise you enjoy, they’ll probably be excited to do it with you!
 They’re also a great choice for anyone considering dog sports.